 “ICE agents cover their faces, terrorize our neighbors, and attack anyone who gets in their way,” he continued.

-The demonstrators were there Sunday because the pastor, David Easterwood, is an official with ICE.
-He is also a named defendant in a class action lawsuit filed by ACLU of Minnesota seeking redress for ICE’s aggressive tactics.
+The demonstrators were there because the pastor, David Easterwood, is an official with ICE.
+He is also a named defendant in a class action lawsuit filed by the ACLU of Minnesota seeking redress for ICE’s aggressive tactics.
 Easterwood was not leading the service that day.

 Levy-Armstrong is the past president of the Minneapolis NAACP and an ordained minister.
 Allen is a St. Paul school board member.